rlmcneary2/react-modal-queue/README.md

 # react-modal-provider

-Display modal dialogs and elements in a React application.
+Raise modal dialogs and views from any JavaScript code in a React application.
 This package is different from other React modal packages because it does **not** require a component in every location that a modal element needs to appear, instead a single ModalProvider is used to display modals.
-This is helpful when a modal element needs to be displayed but the modal may not be related to the current view in the UI; for example a long-running background process encounters a problem and needs to display an error.
+This is especially helpful when a modal element needs to be displayed but the modal may not be related to the current view in the UI; for example a long-running background process encounters a problem and needs to display an error.
 The react-modal-provider package allows dialogs to be displayed from anywhere within the application.

 ## Install
 ```